lucasjli/regular-expressions/README.md

 ### Instructions
 * Complete exercises one through ten by adding code to the appropriate place in your regex.py file.
 * In each exercise, make sure to print the total number of matches.

-## Grading
-This assignment is worth as much as 5% of your final grade and is marked out of 10 (1 mark per exercise).

-## Submission
-Submit your Python code to your Git repository as well as to moodle.